 As a rule of thumb, we divide the face into three equal parts.

 We divide the face into from the forehead hairline to a spot between the eyes, from between the eyes to the bottom of the nose, and from the bottom of the nose to the bottom of the chin.
 If the numbers are equal, a person is considered more beautiful.

 When I consult my patients, I generally tend to qualify anywhere between 15-20% for a FUE hair transplant.
 This is primarily due to discrepancy between donor supply and demand to get a meaningful outcome.

 However, what gets me excited is when I see clients with Norwood 3-5 presenting with a great donor area and a stable hair loss pattern.
 Under such circumstances, we can really utilise the principles of artistry and produce aesthetically solid results.

-The factors I consider whilst assessing someone for the suitability of a FUE include:
+The factors I consider whilst assessing someone for the suitability of a FUE include,

 I always insist that the client does sufficient research before undergoing a hair restoration surgery.
 It is one surgery that if performed poorly can lead to a lot of anguish with little room for repair.
 We live in a world based on evidence.
 Hence I always insist that the client does not buy everything that is promised.
-If it’s too good to be true, it most likely is.
+If it’s too good to be true, it sure is.

 A well performed surgery can do wonders for your confidence and add a spring in your step.
 However, a poorly performed surgery can have disastrous consequences.